vk-cs/terraform-provider-vkcs/docs/resources/vkcs_networking_floatingip.md

 * `port_id` - ID of associated port.
 * `tenant_id` - the ID of the tenant in which to create the floating IP.
 * `fixed_ip` - The fixed IP which the floating IP maps to.
-* `tags` - See Argument Reference above.
-* `all_tags` - The collection of tags assigned on the floating IP, which have been explicitly and implicitly added.
 * `sdn` - See Argument Reference above.

 ## Import